Santa Clara County Voter's Guide

 A note about participation in this Voter’s Guide:

 We did our best to contact every candidate and ask them to participate in this Voter’s Guide.
 In many cases, candidates had an email address or phone number listed with the Registrar of Voters.
 In cases where this was not available, we searched for a website or other manner of contacting them.
-Even with our best efforts, we were unable to reach more than 35 of the candidates for the selected offices.

 Strong Start of Santa Clara County is a coalition of community leaders, early education providers, nonprofit organizations, elected officials, members of the business community and other key stakeholders who are committed to expanding access to high quality early learning opportunities for all children ages 0 to 8 in Santa Clara County.